RAVI8054/Tic-Toc-Toe-Game/README.md

   - I making this project with help of HTML ,CSS, JS.

 - WHAT features, technical things you had implemented ?
   - I implemented html and css feature.
-Its included samantic tags for better understanding of others and.
 And in css part i used class for styling. i also implemented  js event listener and  query seclector

 .